Tanja’s voice suddenly echoed in his head…or was it from speakers in the room?…

 Praise for Adam’s Stepsons

 “By the end, I couldn’t put it down.”
-(Greg Spry, author of Beyond Cloud Nine)
+(Greg Spry, author of the Beyond Saga series)

 “…new and thought-provoking…as with any good shorter piece, a revelation at the end makes you glad you carried through to the finale.”
 (Blaine C. Readler, author of Moonstroke and The Colony)